material-motion/material-motion/concepts/patterns.md

     tween = FadeInTween()
     element.addIntention(tween)

 Here, `FadeInTween` represents the concept of Intention.
 The logic that fulfills FadeInTween **is not executed here**.
 The Intention was handed off to some system via `addIntention`.
-At some point in the near future that system will execute the Intention.
+At some point soon that system will execute the Intention.

 Also consider this pseudo-code: